leizhangg/Data-Analysis-of-Climate-Change-Using-Python/README.md

 5. [Related Reference](#Related-Reference)

 #### Data Collection
 We gathered information on targeted variables identified as data requirements.
-All data is collected from various sources ranging from organizational databases to the information in web pages.View all the data [here](#https://github.com/snowmeatball/9650_GroupProject/Data/readme.md)
+All data is collected from various sources ranging from organizational databases to the information in web pages.
+View all the data [here](https://github.com/snowmeatball/9650_GroupProject/Data/readme.md)

 Targeted variables:
 * Deforestation